top of page

 WHO WE ARE

-"To sense (sentir) is to have qualities"
+"To sense (sentir) is to have qualities" - M. Merleau-Ponty

 LandmArch. is an award-winning, creative, research and educational practice for landscape architecture, urban planning and architecture, based in Athens, Greece and Stockholm, Sweden.
-We hold a professional engineering license
+We hold a Professional Engineering License (Classification B-Category 7), by the Greek Ministry of Infrastructure and Transport for municipal projects of OPEN PUBLIC SPACES**.

 Our goal is clear.

-Design Sustainable and Social Cohesive Societies IN HUMAN SCALE!
 We focus therefore on the importance of SOCIAL SUSTAINABILITY by means of social inclusion, site-specificity, safety, social interaction, environmental protection, enhancement of the biodiversity, accessibility, walkability and circular economy.

 "I believe that public space should be intentional: it should be obvious that you belong" - Janet Echelman

-Focusing on the important role of creative and digital placemaking, the SDGs of Agenda 2030, the EU Biodiversity Strategy for 2030 and the cultural and design goals of the New European Bauhaus Initiative, we aim to play a leading role in urban, peri urban and rural planning, in Greece and abroad.
+Focusing on the important role of Creative and Digital placemaking, the SDGs of Agenda 2030, the EU Biodiversity Strategy for 2030 and the cultural and design goals of the New European Bauhaus Initiative we aim to play a leading role in urban, peri urban and rural planning, in Greece and abroad.

 WHAT WE DO